 Eco Forum Global Guiyang 2023 kicks off in southwest China

-Themed sub-forums, exhibitions on the latest techniques, products and technologies in green and low-carbon industries, as well as business promotion activities, will be held during the two-day event.
+Themed sub-forums, exhibitions on the latest techniques, products and technologies in green and low-carbon industries, as well as business promotion activities, were held during the two-day event, according to the Office of the Executive Committee of Eco Forum Global Guiyang.

 Since its inception in 2009, the forum has successfully convened 11 sessions.